ocean-mapping-group/ocean-mapping-group.github.io/omg/deOuterMistrack.md

         *   It then iterates from the determined `port_edge` inward towards the center of the swath.
 If a beam `i` in this region has `!beams[i].status` (meaning it's currently considered valid) it flags it by setting the 5th bit of its `status` field (`beams[i].status |= 1 << 5;`).
 This marks it as a mistrack.
         *   Similarly, it iterates from the `stbd_edge` outward and flags valid beams in that region as mistracks.
 4.  **In-Place Update:** The modified `beams` (with updated `status` flags for mistracks) are written back to the merged file for the current ping.

+## Output Files
+The input merged files are modified in-place.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+Mistracks in the outer swath can be difficult to automatically filter using traditional slope-based methods because they might not represent sharp discontinuities.
+This tool uses a heuristic based on the `Q_factor` to identify these specific artifacts, which are common in newer multibeam systems.
+The status flag is updated using a bitwise OR, preserving other flags that might already be set.